pingcap/community/incubator/README.md

 - Open Source experience:
   - First-hand practical experience
-  - Participant fully as an organizer or community member
+  - The participant fully as an organizer or community member
-  - Project will be maintained contiuously after it is finished
+  - The project will be maintained continuously after it is finished

 ## Features and Projects